DanJones27/SQL-Usage-Funnels-Warby-Parker/README.md

 - home_try_on
 - purchase

-This Codecademy project was a collaboration with Warby Parker’s Data Science team (thank you!) and uses fictional data.
+The project was a collaboration with Warby Parker’s Data Science team (thank you!) and uses fictional data.